GRAND ARMY OF THE REPUBLIC

 be found in the collections of various Museums and Historical Societies around

 the State.
-As part of a statewide project, we are presently attempting to locate
+As part of a statewide project, we are presently attempting to

-listing on this website when obtain the information.
+a listing on this website when obtain the information.
 Please check back often

 for updates on the information.